 This post was first published at Life Training Institute’s blog.
+The resource links at the end were updated in October, 2017.

 While working last week with the Justice For All exhibit at Kennesaw State University, I got into a conversation with two students, Justin and Teesha, about moral relativism.
 There are few topics more difficult to discuss than moral relativism.
 This is partially because it’s a complicated topic already, but also because few people are open to changing their views on relativism.
 Even if a person is typically open-minded, the whole concept of relativism is that we can have differing views on a subject, yet we can both be right.